PostHog/posthog.com/contents/handbook/growth/marketing/startups.md

 ---
-title: Startups
+title: PostHog for Startups
 sidebar: Handbook
 showTitle: true
 ---

 [PostHog for Startups](https://posthog.com/startups) is our program to support early stage companies.
 We offer generous credits together with a bunch of extra goodies.
 This page covers how we run the program.

-> The YC Deal is a separate deal that we do for the latest batch of YC companies and has [its own page here](/handbook/growth/sales/yc-onboarding).
+> The YC Deal is a separate programme that the CS team mostly manage.
+This is a deal for the latest batch of YC companies and has [its own page here](/handbook/growth/sales/yc-onboarding).

-Any company that is <2 years old and has raised $5m in funding or less is eligible.
+Any company that is <2 years old and has raised $5m in funding or less is eligible for PostHog for Startups.

 ## What happens after companies apply